Emerging Researchers' Group (ERGO)

 The Emerging Researchers' Group (ERGO) is the HSRAANZ's network of undergraduate, masters, doctoral students, early career researchers and other experts working in the field of Health Services Research in Australia and New Zealand.
 A priority of ERGO is to engage others working or studying in this field to better define and understand the identity of the Health Services Researcher - to explore who are we, what we do, where we work, and overall how we fit with other types of health research.

 ERGO hosts a number of activities and events.
-Our Face book page provides a platform for networking, and the group regularly provide professional development opportunities that aim to address the needs of early career researchers.
-The biggest ERGO events coincide with the biannual conference.
-Events at the 2015 conference include a speed mentoring session with senior leaders within the Association, an informal networking dinner, and a 3 minute presentation competition for early career researchers.
-Other ongoing initiatives to support early career researchers include our biannual PhD student prize, and a professional mentoring program.
+The biggest ERGO events coincide with the Association's biennual conference.
+ERGO events at the conference generally include a speed mentoring session with senior leaders within the Association, an ERGO social event, and a 3 minute presentation competition for early career researchers.
+Other ongoing initiatives to support early career researchers include our PhD student prize, and a professional mentoring program.

-There are two representatives for the ERGO group: one from New Zealand, Braden Te Ao; and one from Australia, Tilley Pain.
-The HSRAANZ appoints two facilitators (who must be HSRAANZ members) who are co-opted to represent the emerging researchers to the Executive Committee.
+The HSRAANZ appoints two facilitators (who must be HSRAANZ members) who are co-opted on to the Association's Executive Committee, to represent emerging researchers interests.
 The facilitators are responsible for overseeing the operation of the Group and reporting on its activities to the Executive Committee.

 Dr Tilley Pain, Research Fellow for Research Capacity Building Initiative, Queensland and Adjunct Research Fellow, James Cook University -